neuroinformatics-unit/ethology/CONTRIBUTING.md

 ## Pull requests

-In all cases, please submit code to the main repository via a pull request (PR).
+Please submit code to the main repository with a pull request (PR).
 We follow our sister project [movement](https://github.com/neuroinformatics-unit/movement/blob/main/CONTRIBUTING.md) and adhere to the same conventions:

 - Please submit _draft_ PRs as early as possible to allow for discussion.